 Granted, WordPress and some of the other ones come closer to 99.97%, but the minute difference is marginal and within the margin of error.

 Other than that, speeds are really good, so you won’t feel a bottleneck there.
 Zyro also includes Cloudflare protection for all its sites, so you won’t have to worry about Distributed Denial of Service attacks (DDoS).

 On top of that you also get an SSL certificate, so you’re pretty much protected from every angle possible, and the security provided by Zyro is equivalent to the top-tier website builders.

 If you’re coming at Zyro with the expectations and perspectives of an experienced designer, you’re very likely to get disappointed.

 That’s because Zyro is made with inexperienced people in mind.

 The whole design philosophy revolves around making it as simple as possible to build your own website.
-In fact, you really only get five elements to play with: text, image, video, map and button.
+In fact, you will get twelve elements to play with.

 As you can imagine, there’s not a lot of freedom there to build the site to your exact specifications, and that’s ok.